athosfranco/landing-page/README.md

-# landing-page
+# landing-page-guitar-company
-I built this landing page for a fictional company in order to practice my HTML and CSS3 skills.
-It's fully responsive.
-It's my second web page.
+I built this Landing Page in order to practice HTML, CSS3, form design and responsiveness.
+It is the second web page i build.
+(13/01/2021)